 Network for African European Studies

 The Afroeuropeans Network hosts a mailing list that allows subscribers to exchange CfPs and information about African European Studies.
-The list has recently migrated from Tampere University to WWU Münster; Deborah Nyangulu has taken over as list-coordinator from Leonardo Da Costa Custódio.
+The list has recently migrated from Tampere University to WWU Münster; Deborah Nyangulu took over as list-coordinator from Leonardo Da Costa Custódio.
+The current administrator of the list is Can Çakır.

 To join the list, click here.